 5. Use Video.

-If you’ve been hanging back from investing in video or investing more into video, it might be the edge you need for Q4 2019.
+Suppose you have been hanging back from investing in video or investing more into video.
+Well, it might be the edge you need for Q4 2019.

 According to Facebook research, “Nearly 1 in 3 mobile shoppers surveyed in the US said that video is the best medium for discovering new products.”
 So if you want to get more buyers, make more videos – both for Facebook and Instagram.